yxlin/yxlin.github.io/_docs/basics/mle.md

 ## Description statistics
 As a good practice, we would mostly like to check basic descriptive statistics.
-First let's see the RT distributions.
+Let's see the RT distributions.

+![mle_data]({{"/images/basics/mle_data.png" | relative_url}})

 Note there are two histograms (i.e., distributions).
 This is one of the specifics in the choice RT models.
-This is sometimes dubbed defective distributions, meaning multiple distributions composing a complete model (integrated to 1).
+This is sometimes dubbed defective distributions, meaning multiple distributions jointly composing a complete model (integrated to 1).

 The _likelihood_norm_ function in the _ggdmc_ has considered this, so you will not see how the internal C++ codes handle this triviality.
-But if you use the early LBA density function, say "ggdmc:::n1PDFfixedt0" (meaning node 1 probability density function), "ggdmc:::fptcdf" or "ggdmc:::fptpdf", you need to handle the calculation of "defective distributions" accordingly.
+But if you use the bare-bones LBA density functions, say "ggdmc:::n1PDFfixedt0" (meaning node 1 probability density function), "ggdmc:::fptcdf" or "ggdmc:::fptpdf", you need to handle the calculation of "defective distributions" accordingly.
+By the way, the top x axis in the above figure shows TRUE == correct responses, and FALSE == error responses.
+It is not unusual to observe more correct responses than error responses, so the simulation produce realistic data.

-![mle_data]({{"/images/basics/mle_data.png" | relative_url}})

 ```
+## This is to create a column in the data frame to indicate
+## correct and error responses.
 dmi$C <- ifelse(dmi$S == "s1" & dmi$R == "r1", TRUE,
          ifelse(dmi$S == "s2" & dmi$R == "r2", TRUE,
          ifelse(dmi$S == "s1" & dmi$R == "r2" ,FALSE,